kettanaito/remix-og-image/README.md

 - 🚀 **No limitations**.
 I mean it.
 Use the same styles, fonts, assets, components, utilities, and anything else you already use.
 - 💎 **Pixel-perfect rendering**.
 This plugin takes a screenshot of your special OG image route in the actual browser, giving you 1-1 browser rendering without compromise.
 - 👁️ **Retina-ready**.
 All images are generated with x2 device scale factor, then compressed and optimized to deliver the best quality/file size ratio.
 - 🛠️ **Build-time**.
 You want build-time OG image generation most of the time.
 This plugin does just that.
 Get the images on the disk, pay no runtime cost whatsoever.
-Both static and dynamic images are supported!
+Both static and dynamic routes are supported!
 - 💅 **Interactive**.
 OG image is just a React component rendered in a route in your app.
 Visit that route to iterate your image and bring it to perfection.
 No extra steps to preview/debug it.
 It's literally a React component without magic.

 ## Usage